kevinkurek/ML-Prod-Pipeline/README.md

 # do a local docker test
 make af-test DAG=condor_ml_pipeline TASK=train DS=2025-10-26

+# do a debug session inside AF (can see in UI)
+make af-shell
+python dags/condor_pipeline.py
+>>
+  DagRun Finished - SageMaker Endpoint Deployed

 # trigger the actual DAG (which you can see in the UI)
 make af-trigger DAG=condor_ml_pipeline